Osama-Tbaileh/printers-manager/README.md

 ```
 printers-manager/
-├── server.py              # FastAPI server
+├── server.py                    # FastAPI server (main application)
-├── print_image_any.py     # Image conversion script
+├── print_image_any.py           # Image to ESC/POS converter
 ├── requirements.txt             # Python dependencies
+├── .env.example                 # Configuration template
+├── .gitignore                   # Git ignore rules
+├── README.md                    # This documentation
+├── printers-bash/               # USB setup scripts
+│   ├── usb_setup.sh            # Auto-setup script for Raspberry Pi
-├── uploads/               # Temporary upload folder
+│   ├── USB_README.md           # USB setup documentation
+│   └── .env.setup.example      # USB config template
+├── .env                         # Your configuration (create from .env.example)
-├── venv/                  # Virtual environment (created)
+├── venv/                        # Virtual environment (created by you)
-└── README.md             # This file
+└── uploads/                     # Temporary uploads (auto-created)
 ```

 ### Testing

-You can test all endpoints using the built-in Swagger UI at `http://localhost:3005/docs`
+You can test all endpoints using the built-in Swagger UI at `http://localhost:3006/docs`

+**Note:** You'll need to authorize with your API key in Swagger UI:
+1. Click the "Authorize" button
+2. Enter your API key in the `X-API-Key` field
+3. Click "Authorize"

-Or use curl/Postman/any HTTP client.
+Or use curl/Postman/any HTTP client with the `X-API-Key` header.

 ## Migration from Flask